pcmouadji-dot/pcmouadji-dot/README.md

 # Hi, I'm Chihab 👋

 First-year CS Engineering student at **ESI Algiers** (École Nationale Supérieure d'Informatique).
-Passionate about AI & Data Science — building ML models, exploring CNNs, and competing in hackathons.
-Currently seeking internships in AI/Data.
+Passionate about AI & Data Science — building ML models and exploring the world of **computer science** in general.
+Deeply interested in **Computer Vision** and its real-world applications.

 ---